Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Discover how frogs see the world with Museum scientists.

 Through a series of expeditions up mountains and into rainforests, experts are figuring out exactly how frogs' eyesight works, using a wide range of technologies in the process.

-As many species share their lives between water and land, amphibians are equipped with eyes that have to deal with a lot compared with most of the animal kingdom.
+Frogs are amphibians - animals that live between water and land.
+Their eyes have to deal with a lot compared with most of the animal kingdom.

-Yet despite this incredible adaptability, surprisingly little research has delved into how amphibians perceive the world around them.
+Yet despite this incredible adaptability, surprisingly little research has delved into amphibian eyesight, and how they perceive the world around them.

 Almost everything we know is based upon a few studies looking at a limited number of frogs.
 This creates a problem because frogs are incredibly diverse in what they get up to, from those that spend all their lives underwater, to some that pass their entire lives in the canopy, to others that live solely underground.

 'There are almost 7,000 species of living frogs described so far, and they're not all the same,' explains Jeff.